adebayo10k/CoderDojo_Projects/README.md

 Young developers are asked to program their micro:bits to be part of an artistic lighting display being made for a local public event.
 Unfortunately there is a flaw in the code that would allow 'Mischievous Malory' to sabotage the event for her own amusement.

-They must then ethically disclose, demonstrate exploitation of the flaw and then to fix the original code, so helping to protect their local public event.
+Young developers must first ethically disclose and demonstrate exploitation of the flaw, then fix the original code, so helping to protect their local public event.